The 13 Best New Restaurants In Sydney Right Now

 Good Luck Restaurant Lounge, Sydney CBD

-The latest addition to Merivale’s vaunted stable, which comes less than a week after the opening of its JAM Record Bar, is a playful throwback to the dining scene of Hong Kong, Tokyo, and New York circa 1970s.
+The latest addition to Merivale’s vaunted stable, which came less than a week after the opening of its JAM Record Bar, is a playful throwback to the dining scene of Hong Kong, Tokyo, and New York circa 1970s.
 Wall-mounted CRT television in the corner, splashy Chinese paintings of wild horses, live seafood tank, and all.
 The motto?
 “It’s just great food with a side of party.”

 Hidden away beneath Sydney’s historic Burns Philip & Co building, this brand-new eatery has eschewed the “fusion” label entirely; instead styling its menu as something that “can’t be pinned down to one cuisine.”
 But what we will say is that, much like the interior design, it leans heavily on Asian influences.